openkruise/kruise/docs/proposals/20210713-resourcedistribution.md

 		}
 	} else {

 		// 6.
-Delete the copy that don't belong to syncNamespaces  (When the namespace is deleted in the `Annotation`) if IsSecretExisted(secret, namespace) {
+Delete the copy that don't belong to syncNamespaces  (When the namespace is deleted in the `Annotations`) if IsSecretExisted(secret, namespace) {
 			r.Client.Delete(ctx.TODO(), secret)
 		}